 Types of Tyre Sounds

-- Sometimes we hear a squealing sound coming from our Bridgestone Tyres Bury St Edmunds.
+- Sometimes we hear a squealing sound coming from our Bridgestone Tyres Mildenhall.
 Undoubtedly many of you might have listened to this from time to time as it is common.
 Especially when we try to sneak into a narrow and small parking space, the front tyres might squeal.
 This is because unknowingly, your tyres have become underinflated.
 You might have a look at them and still not understand whether they are under-inflated.
 It is that hard to judge by just seeing and so it is always advisable that tyres are checked in every two to three weeks.
 The moment your tyres get their proper pressure, magically you shall see that the squealing has vanished.

-- Do you hear squeaking sounds from your Tyres Bury St Edmunds?
+- Do you hear squeaking sounds from your Tyres Mildenhall?
 Your front tyres may be the ones making that noise.
 But once you listen to it, know that this is like a cautious alarm bell.
 Usually, it happens due to uneven tread wear which may also lead to your car pulling onto one side only and sometimes cross its lane of driving too.
 Once you retread the tyre or replace it with new tyres, the sound will disappear.

 - In case you hear a squeaking sound that too along with some rattle and roll, it has a different indication.
 The rattling is indication enough that some loose metal like the wheel cover causes it.
 If your wheel cover is loosened up somehow, make sure to fix it immediately or else the mere sound-generating action can lead to much graver consequences.